hkirsman/lando_drupal_module_high_contrast/README.md

     lando drush si minimal --existing-config --account-name=admin --account-pass=admin -y lando drush uli

 Use one of the urls from "lando start" command.
-Username and password for the site are both "admin".
+Username and password for the site are both "admin" but "lando drush uli" will also give the login url.

+# Xdebug

+When using Lando, you can easily enable/disable Xdebug by using these commands:
+ - lando xdebug-on
+ - lando xdebug-off